KKhujo/KKhujo/README.md

-I’m interested in the pulse of the machine.
+# The pulse of the machine.